madanyn3/madanyn3.github.io/hobbies.md

 url: hobbies
 ---

-For the most part this site is made from an academic POV, but here are some of my other likings.
+Here is what I would like the world to believe I do in my free time (which may or may not exist, open the box to figure out 🐱📦).

 ## Music 🎧
-I generally like soulful and lofi songs, typically with a good amount of musical instruments.
-The occassional metal song is also welcome.
-Some of my favorites are Waqt Ki Batein by Dream Note and Vienna by Billy Joel.
+I generally like soulful and lofi songs, typically with a good amount of guitar and piano.
+My playlists would only partially agree.

 ## TV shows and movies 🎦
 I prefer to watch light TV shows, generally sitcoms.
 My taste in movies is a total contrast, I like movies with a strong story line, typically with some amount of drama and a twist.